oyvindstegard/autoterm/README.md

 ## About the app

 A terminal emulator is rendered inside an HTML `pre` tag.
-It executes "scripts" of terminal commands which emulate typing, results and thought bubbles.
+It executes "autoterm scripts" of terminal commands which emulate typing, results and thought bubbles.
 Those are located in the server side `commands/` subdirectory, selected by random at a regular interval.
 Some of the scripts execute actual commands on the web server it is running on, if the script file is executable.
 (This may be a bad idea, but produces dynamic output.)
 Which is why Linux is required, and the commands themselves require other Linux commands to be installed.
 You'll need to figure out the rest for yourself.
 And take responsibility for the security of your own web.

 The code was written *many years ago* and is old in style, but should work in most browsies.